root-project/root/tree/ntuple/v7/doc/architecture.md

 ---------------

 The following feature a planned for after the first RNTuple production version:
-  - RNTupleMT: advanced RNTupleReader that allows for free combination of chains and (indexed) friends
+  - RNTupleProcessor: advanced RNTupleReader that allows for free combination of chains and (indexed) friends
   - Horizontal merging: persistified friends, analogous to classical merge being a persistified chain
   - An interface for bulk writing
   - Meta-data: RNTuple-specific and user-provided meta-data storage, such as file provenance, scale factors, or varied columns